aramis-lab/clinica/docs/Pipelines/DeepLearning_PrepareData.md

 `roi` to extract 3D region of interest depending on the ROI mask.

 !!! warning
-    The `roi` option will only be avaible in release 0.5.0 and will then migrate to clinica-dl : https://github.com/aramis-lab/clinicadl
+    The `roi` option will only be available in release 0.5.0 and will then migrate to ClinicaDL: <https://github.com/aramis-lab/clinicadl/>

 By default, the features are extracted from the cropped image (see the documentation of the [`t1-linear` pipeline](T1_Linear.md)).